gohugoio/hugoDocs/content/en/host-and-deploy/host-on-github-pages/index.md

 aliases: [/hosting-and-deployment/hosting-on-github/]
 ---

+Use these instructions to enable continuous deployment from a GitHub repository using GitHub Actions.

+{{% include "/_common/gitignore-public.md" %}}

 ## Types of sites

 There are three types of GitHub Pages sites: project, user, and organization.
 Project sites are connected to a specific project hosted on GitHub.
 User and organization sites are connected to a specific account on GitHub.com.